Business rates: the basics

 If you have a query regarding business rates or are unsure of your outstanding bill you should contact Land & Property Services.

-The short video below explains the revaluation process, known as Reval 2023, and how LPS calculate business rates.
-Reval 2023 is now complete.
-The revaluation process created a new valuation list which took effect on 1 April 2023, which will be used to calculate business rate bills from April 2023.
+The short video below explains the latest revaluation process, known as Reval 2026, which will create a new valuation list that will be used to calculate business rate bills from April 2026.